MohamedBsh/MohamedBsh/README.md

 Very enthusiastic to solve real-world problems using Machine Learning and Deep-Learning Techniques.

-As a self-learner, I constantly seek to sharpen my knowledge and gain new skills.
+As a self-learner and open source enthusiast, I constantly seek to sharpen my knowledge and gain new skills.

 # Tools and Technologies